rjohnsen/hhc-2025/content/act2/rogue-gnome-identity-provider/_index.md

 ## Rogue Gnome Terminal

+This objective focuses on identity and authentication abuse by analyzing a rogue identity provider operating outside normal trust boundaries.
+By inspecting how authentication flows are manipulated to deliver malicious firmware images, the challenge highlights how compromised or malicious IdPs can be leveraged to distribute unauthorized code.
+It reinforces the need to treat identity infrastructure as critical attack surface, not just supporting plumbing.

 Already from the initial chat with Paul we get some credentials and useful information:

 * _Creds_: `gnome:SittingOnAShelf`